peteanderson80/Matterport3DSimulator/README.md

 - Dataset consisting of 90 different predominantly indoor environments,
 - All images are real, not synthetic (providing much more visual complexity),
 - API for C++ and Python
-- Customizable resolution, camera parameters, etc,
+- Customizable image resolution, camera parameters, etc,
-- GPU or CPU (off-screen) rendering,
+- Supports GPU rendering using OpenGL, as well as off-screen CPU rendering using MESA,
 - Future releases will include depth data (RGB-D).

 ## Cite as